LingDong-/PoseOSC/README.md

 - The second value (int) is height of the frame.
 - The third value (int) is the number of poses.
 (When you read this value, you'll know how many more values to read, i.e. `nPoses*(1+17*3)`.
 So if this number is 0 it means no pose is detected, so you can stop reading).
 - The next 52 values are data for the first pose, and the 52 values after that are data for the second pose (if there is), and so on...
 - For each pose, the first value (float) is the score for that pose, the rest 51 values (floats) can be divided into 17 groups of 3, with each group being (x,y,score) of a keypoint.
-For the ordering of keypoints, see [PoseNet spec]([their documentation](https://github.com/tensorflow/tfjs-models/tree/master/posenet)).
+For the ordering of keypoints, see [PoseNet spec](https://github.com/tensorflow/tfjs-models/tree/master/posenet).

 The OpenFrameworks example included in `/demo` folder receives `ARR` format.